Zahra-Abbasvandi/customer-churn-prediction/README.md

 -
 ## Project Structure & Notebooks

-This project is organized into multiple Jupyter notebooks to clearly separate each stage of the data science workflow, and still it is ongoing.
+This project is organized into multiple Jupyter notebooks to clearly separate each stage of the data science workflow.

 ### Notebook 1: 01_data_exploration_eda.ipynb
 - Loaded and inspected the raw customer churn dataset